pmarguinaud/fxtran/ARTICLE.md

 comes to representing such data.
 HTML is a typical example of documents that may be hand written but that have a structure.

+fxtran (https://github.com/pmarguinaud/fxtran) is a FORTRAN parser written in C which relies on XML for its output.
+Its handles most of FORTRAN 2003/2008 features and is extremely fast, at least 10 times faster that fparser.

 FORTRAN source code annotated with XML tags is the result of parsing by fxtran.
-Let us take a simple example of a FORTRAN program:
+Let us take a very simple example of a FORTRAN program:

     PROGRAM MAIN